This bear attack survivor knows what he’d say to his blood donors

 “Our team was named “The Strugglers” to highlight the adversity we have overcome as individuals and to honour all others facing challenges as we all do,” Colin wrote in a submission to a local newspaper.
 “Life is a challenge, and we struggle on.”

-Man wearing a black T-shirt that says “Go outside.
-Worst case scenario a bear kills you.”
+Colin, a blood recipient, smiling outdoors wearing a T-shirt that says “Go outside, worst case scenario a bear kills you”

 Four years after he was nearly killed by a grizzly bear, avid outdoorsman Colin Dowler brought along a cheeky T-shirt for a photo and video shoot about his experience.